Yagogc/tray-test/README.md

 To quickly check the app functionality, after the yarn installation, run `yarn e2e:open:prod`.

-This will open a Cypress and run the tests covering some of the functionality of the website against the live app at tray.yago.pw
+This will open a Cypress and run the tests covering some of the functionality of the website against the live app at [tray.yago.pw](tray.yago.pw)
 Cypress has a time machine, so it's poosible to go back into the different steps covered by the tests.

 Note: Remember not to use a browser in Incongnito.

 ### Instructions

 When using the application, on the second page of the registry, if you select the second checkbox option the form submission will fail on demand.
 While that checkbox is uncheck, any other combination will submit successfully.
+This has done to be able to try on demand a failed submission.

 ### Available Scripts